 Kid Facts about Venus:

 The planet Venus is named after the Roman Goddess of Love, Venus.
-This is the nearest planet to Earth.
-Venus is usually described as cloudy and hot; Its entire surface is constantly covered with dark clouds.
+This is the closest planet to Earth.
+Venus is usually described as cloudy and hot; its entire surface is constantly covered with dark clouds.
 However, these clouds are not white and cottony, like the ones we see in our skies.
-Venus’ clouds are made up of carbon monoxide, they have a Greenhouse effect and trap the sun’s heat.
+Venus’ clouds are made up of carbon monoxide; they have a Greenhouse effect and trap the sun’s heat.
 These thick clouds that swirl around Venus are composed of very powerful sulfuric acid that can melt anything it touches.
 This is why Venus is called “The Hottest Planet” in the solar system.
 Venus is even hotter than Mercury which is closer to the Sun.

-Another cool fact about Venus is that, like Earth, Mars, and Mercury, Venus is a terrestrial planet which means that it has a hard-rocky surface.
+Another cool fact about Venus is that, like Earth, Mars, and Mercury, Venus is a terrestrial planet which means that it has a hard rocky surface.
 Its geography is similar to Earth where you can also find mountains, valleys, as well as, plateaus, and volcanoes.
 Venus is very dry despite its long rivers of molten lava and countless volcanoes.
-You can find over 100 giant volcanoes on this planet that are 100 km across in distance.
+You can find over 100 giant volcanoes on this planet that are 100km across in distance.

 VENUS – Is it the same as Earth?

 Venus is usually compared to Earth because of its size, mass, and gravity.
 Top kid facts about Venus mention that experts call it “Earth’s Sister Planet.”
 It has a dense atmosphere and the intense heat makes it different to Earth in so many ways.
 Water, which is one of the most important components of Earth, can’t be found on Venus.
 The gravitational force on this planet is the same as on Earth, but a 100-pound human would weight about 91 pounds on Venus.

 Fun Facts for Kids About the Planet Venus